-FOR A statement which indicates a sequence that the computer is to complete a number of times.
-FOR is always used in conjunction with NEXT.
-NEXT A statement which when used with FOR forms a loop.
-This loop provides an automatic method for making the computer count.
-Nest To fit together or within one another, as boxes, mixing bowls or small tables (verb).
+- FOR A statement which indicates a sequence that --- the computer is to complete a number of times.
+FOR is always used in conjunction with NEXT. - NEXT A statement which when used with FOR forms a loop.
+This loop provides an automatic method for making the computer count. - Nest To fit together or within one another, as ---- boxes, mixing bowls or small tables (verb). - Nest An assemblage of things lying or set close ---- together or within one another as a nest of tables (noun).

-tables (noun).